lnishan/awesome-competitive-programming/README.md

-# Awesome-Competitive-Programming
+# Awesome Competitive Programming
 A curated list of awesome competitive programming / algorithm / data structure resources.

+This list was created with a view to connect more people to information.
+It's aimed to cover more aspects of competitive programming and be a useful reference list for all.

 *This repository is currently not associated with the official [awesome list](https://github.com/sindresorhus/awesome).
 For the time being I'm still looking to improve on the current contents before submitting a PR.*

 ## Contributing
-Please kindly follow [CONTRIBUTING.md](CONTRIBUTING.md) to get started (current TODOs are included).
+Please kindly follow [CONTRIBUTING.md](CONTRIBUTING.md) to get started (including TODOs).

 ## Table of contents